 - 2 tsp Extra Virgin Olive Oil , for drizzling over tzatziki, optional

-- Prepare the Tzatziki Sauce: Place a fine mesh colander into a large bowl, add the grated cucumber to the colander.
+- Start Tzatziki Sauce - strain cucumber: Place a fine mesh colander into a large bowl, add the grated cucumber to the colander.
 Using a clean kitchen towel, press down on the cucumber to remove as much excess moisture as possible.
 Sprinkle with 1 tsp salt and toss to evenly coat.
 Allow the cucumber to strain for 20-30 minutes.
 Using another clean kitchen towel, press down again to remove any remaining liquid from the cucumber and discard liquid.

-- Roast for 7-8 minutes, or until shrimp are pink-opaque and firm to touch.
+- Oven bake: Transfer the shrimp to the oven and roast for 7-8 minutes, or until shrimp are pink-opaque and firm to touch.

 - To serve: Taste the tzatziki sauce and adjust for seasoning.
 Drizzle the top of the tzatziki sauce with a little bit of olive oil if desired.
 Serve with the roasted shrimp.